Fear State

-"Fear State" is a comic book crossover storyline published by DC Comics in late 2021, featuring Batman and his family.
+"Fear State" is a comic book crossover storyline published by the comic book publishing company DC Comics in late 2021, featuring Batman and his family.
 Primarily written by James Tynion IV, the arc is his second and final major arc on Batman in DC Rebirth.
 The main story was from Batman (vol. 3) #112–117, also including multiple tie-in issues.

 The story involves Scarecrow wanting to control Gotham City using fear, and Mayor Christopher Nakano's mission to protect the city with his ground-breaking deal with the Magistrate (similar to an alternate future in "Future State").
 This story introduces new characters Miracle Molly and Ghost-Maker and debuts Jace Fox as Batman.
 The crossover event received positive reviews from critics, with critics praising the action, art, and tie-ins, but the main story received criticism for its sluggish pacing.

 Publication history

 In May 2021, DC Comics announced "Fear State" to bridge the gap between "Future State" and "Infinite Frontier".
-In this story, the new Gotham City mayor Christopher Nakano has made a deal with the devil to enact a draconian anti-vigilante law enforcement agenda with a shadowy organization known as The Magistrate.
+In this story, the new Gotham City Mayor Christopher Nakano has made a deal with the devil to enact a draconian anti-vigilante law enforcement agenda with a shadowy organization known as The Magistrate.
 This story also features the introduction of Jace Fox as the Next Batman.